Which place is cheaper, Venice or Berlin?

 For even more information, also check out Is Berlin Worth Visiting? and Is Venice Worth Visiting?.

 Both Berlin and Venice have a number of activities to choose from.
-In our opinion, Berlin has more to see and do, so we recommend that you spend more time in Berlin than Venice.
+In our opinion, Venice has more to see and do, so we recommend spending more time in Venice than Berlin.
 However, 2-7 days is a good amount of time to spend in either destination.

 Families should spend more time in Venice than Berlin.
 Because of the many family-friendly attractions and fun things to do for kids in Venice, it's a great place to visit with the whole family.